 CR 1 shall be explicitly verified in step 2) by ensuring that UE has successfully read EFACSGL

-CR 2 shall be verified by ensuring -
+CR 2 shall be verified by ensuring that:

 UE has not attempted registration in step 3),

 UE has successfully registered to the permissible CSG cell that was pre-configured in EFACSGL at step 9).
 This may also be explicitly verified at step 9) by ensuring EFEPSLOCI contains the following data using any of the methods identified in clause 3.7.2 of the present document.